 Medical cataract vs Nile cataract: don’t mix the meanings

 A quick clarity note: “cataract” also means an opacity of the eye lens — a medical condition that causes blurred vision.
 In travel and geography contexts about Egypt, “cataract” almost always refers to the Nile rapids.
 If you’re researching health before travel, use the term “eye cataract” or “cataract surgery” to avoid confusion.
+For Nile-specific geography, check guides like this blog article.

 Long-tail section — Visiting the cataracts: what travelers should expect